digidotcom/xbeewificloudkit/README.md

 - `New Relic`: Useful for monitoring performance characteristics and availablility of the application.
-NOTE: when running with New Relic agent, a different command is used in the Procfile
+NOTE: when running with New Relic agent, a different command is used in the Procfile.
+You will need to uncomment the second line (`web: newrelic-admin ...`) and comment out the third line (`web: gunicorn ...`)

 - `Papertrail`: Log management, archive, and search